openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Systems resource
 ----------------

-For *Systems* resource, emulator maintains two drivers relying on a virtualization backend to emulate bare metal machines by means of virtual machines.
+For the *Systems* resource, the emulator maintains two drivers relying on a virtualization backend to emulate bare metal machines by means of virtual machines.
 In addition, there is a fake driver used to mock bare metal machines.

 The following sections will explain how to configure and use each of these drivers.

 Systems resource driver: libvirt
 ++++++++++++++++++++++++++++++++

-First thing you need is to set up some libvirt-managed virtual machines (AKA domains) to manipulate.
+The first thing you need is to set up some libvirt-managed virtual machines (AKA domains) to manipulate.
 The following command will create a new virtual machine i.e. libvirt domain `vbmc-node`:

 .. code-block:: bash